chaswiso/Portfolio/Test Plan.md

 ## Scope
 > What will be tested in this release, and specifically what will NOT be tested?
 ## Testing Strategy
-> Perform multiple types of test procedures that give expected test outcomes.
+> Described the overall approach to testing anPerform multiple types of test procedures that give expected test outcomes.
 ### Unit Testing
 - work with developers and identify scenarios to arrange, act and assert
 ### API Testing